buksy90/words-pexeso/README.md

 2. Let Player run the game
  - 2.1 Render pexeso based on the words selected in setup.
  - 2.2 Read words on pexeso chard when it is chosen.
+3. Game experience improvements
+ - 3.1 Allow player to choose font style for better readability
+ - 3.2 Change card flip-back behavior: when two non-matching cards are selected, keep them visible until player clicks anywhere on the game board (instead of auto-flipping after timeout).
+This gives young players more time to read both words.

 ## Current Implementation

+Implemented: **3.1 Font Selection**

+Navigate to `Setup` then **Select Font** to choose from 8 different font styles optimized for readability.
+Options include playful fonts like Comic Sans, clear fonts like Verdana, and classic fonts like Times New Roman.
+The selected font persists in localStorage and is applied to all game cards for consistent, easy-to-read text.

 Implemented: **2.1 Game Board**